prof-rossetti/internet-technologies/notes/javascript/document.md

 window.document
 ```

-The document object and some properties:
+The document object allows us to programmatically reference parts of the HTML document, including the `<head>`, `<body>`, and other properties:

 ```js
 document